CarloCattano/workspacer/README.md

 exec-once = $HOME/scripts/hypr/workspace_listener.sh
 ```

-It will continue to snapshot the workspaces, whenever there is a change in workspace, by using Hyprland own's IPC.
+It will snapshot the workspaces, whenever:
+- a workspace is created/changed/destroyed
+- an application window is closed

+by using Hyprland own's [IPC](https://wiki.hyprland.org/IPC/) socket

 #### requeriments: